ramprabhum/system-design/template/template.md

 - Consumer and consuming patterns

 # Non-Functional Requirements & Design Goals
--How many will use
+- How many will use
--Latency and Throughput requirements
+- Latency and Throughput requirements
--Consistency vs Availability
+- Consistency vs Availability

 ## Estimations
-Throughput (QPS for read and write queries)
+- Throughput (QPS for read and write queries)
-Latency expected from the system (for read and write queries) Number of servers/shards required for Appliction/Datasources Read/Write ratio
+- Latency expected from the system (for read and write queries)
+- Number of servers/shards required for Appliction/Datasources
+- Read/Write ratio
-Traffic estimates
+- Traffic estimates
-- Write (QPS, Volume of data)
+-- Write (QPS, Volume of data)
-- Read  (QPS, Volume of data)
+-- Read  (QPS, Volume of data)
-Storage estimates
+- Storage estimates
-Memory estimates
+- Memory estimates
-- If we are using a cache, what is the kind of data we want to store in cache
-- How much RAM and how many machines do we need for us to achieve this ?
+-- If we are using a cache, what is the kind of data we want to store in cache -- How much RAM and how many machines do we need for us to achieve this ?
-- Amount of data you want to store in disk/ssd
+-- Amount of data you want to store in disk/ssd

 # System View /System Anatomy / Microservices
 ## Breath Problem
-Systems required to build the solution
+- Systems required to build the solution
-Integration Pattens of the systems
+- Integration Pattens of the systems
 ## Depth Problem
-System in detail
+- System in detail
-Algorithms used in solving the problem
+- Algorithms used in solving the problem

 # Design Deep Dive
 ## Detailed view
-The algorithm
+- The algorithm
-Individual components:
+- Individual components:
--> Availability, Consistency and Scale story for each component -> Consistency and availability patterns
+-- Availability, Consistency and Scale story for each component -- Consistency and availability patterns
--> Integration Patterns
+-- Integration Patterns
-APIs
+- APIs
-Database Schema
+- Database Schema
-Risks & Tradeoffs
+- Risks & Tradeoffs
 ## Think about the following components, how they would fit in and how it would help
 a) DNS
 b) CDN [Push vs Pull]